CouncilofLorien/counciloflorien.github.io/docs/original/tournament/policy-2.md

 Tournament coordinators can purchase product from ICE for Sanctioned or Qualified sealed deck tournaments.
 Coordinators will generally be limited to 16 decks for any one retail event and 32 for any one other type of event.
 Requests will be considered on a case-by-case basis and is subject to availability as ICE inventory allows.
 Coordinators must submit a flyer or handbill as evidence that participants are being recruited in advance and that entry fees are being charged, and confirming the date and place of the event.
 Unsold inventory should be returned to ICE for a refund to the purchaser.
 Coordinators can contact Monica Wilson at (804) 295-4280 for further information on this.

-The Resource/Character Scenario Game
+### The Resource/Character Scenario Game

 It is recommended that resource/character scenarios be considered by a tournament coordinator who has the means of communicating to all players in advance what the pool of scenarios will be for the tournament.
 It is suggested that the coordinator post (in advance) three resource/character scenarios that will be used for the tournament.
 Each player comes to the tournament with a deck constructed for his or her chosen scenario.

-Present Official Scenarios--Presently, the three scenarios for official Council event tournaments are:
+ - Present Official Scenarios--Presently, the three scenarios for official Council event tournaments are:
-1) A Hobbit's Quest (found on page 72 of the Middle-earth: The Wizards Companion)
+      - [A Hobbit's Quest](/original/tournament/a-hobbits-quest/) (found on page 72 of the Middle-earth: The Wizards Companion)

-2) Barrels out of Bond (found on page 66 of the Middle-earth: The Wizards Companion)
+      - [Barrels out of Bond](/original/tournament/barrels-out-of-bond/) (found on page 66 of the Middle-earth: The Wizards Companion)

-3) The King beneath the Mountains (found on page 67 of the Middle-earth: The Wizards Companion)
+      - [The King beneath the Mountains](/original/tournament/the-king-beneath-the-mountains/) (found on page 67 of the Middle-earth: The Wizards Companion)

-A complete copy of these scenarios can also be found on the ICE WEB page at &quothttp://www.ironcrown.com."
+ - A complete copy of these scenarios can also be found on the ICE WEB page at &quothttp://www.ironcrown.com."

 Resource/character scenario game tournaments can be run within the same tournament Swiss System structure as the other Free Council games (which are the games presented in the rulesbook).
 Each player attempts to complete the victory conditions of his or her chosen scenario instead of playing for the Free Council.
 After starting characters are revealed, each player must announce to the opponent which scenario he or she has chosen.
 The opponent then knows what victory conditions the player is trying to achieve.

 Other resource/character scenarios can be used if approved by the Council of Lórien.
 To obtain permission, the tournament coordinator must submit a written proposal for the scenarios he or she proposes to use.
 Original scenarios so submitted become the property of Iron Crown Enterprises, which may choose to publish them (with credit to the original designer).

-Time Limit--For a Resource/Character Scenario tournament game, time is called after one hour .
+ - Time Limit---For a Resource/Character Scenario tournament game, time is called after one hour.
 If, at this point, no player has achieved the victory conditions for his or her scenario, the player who currently is taking his or her turn finishes the turn.
 If the opponent did not have the first turn, the opponent then takes one final turn (i.e., both players get the same number of turns).
 Assuming in the interim no player achieves the victory conditions for his or her chosen scenario, the winner is the player who achieves the higher &quotrank" as indicated by his or her specific scenario.
-Ties--If both players have achieved the same &quotrank" as indicated by the specific scenarios, the players tie.
+ - Ties---If both players have achieved the same &quotrank" as indicated by the specific scenarios, the players tie.
 Each receives 3 tournament points.
-Tournament Points--A player is awarded a number of tournament points in a resource/character scenario game for the following game results:
+ - Tournament Points---A player is awarded a number of tournament points in a resource/character scenario game for the following game results:
-Achieving the victory conditions of his or her chosen scenario--6
+      - Achieving the victory conditions of his or her chosen scenario---**6**

-Achieving the higher rank at the game's end--4
+      - Achieving the higher rank at the game's end---**4**

-Tying--3
+      - Tying---**3**

-Losing with a lower rank at the game's end--2
+      - Losing with a lower rank at the game's end---**2**

-Losing if opponent achieves his or her victory conditions--0
+      - Losing if opponent achieves his or her victory conditions---**0**